Glitch-arch/Up-Skill/README.md

   - Future Enhancements: The list of potential future enhancements to the platform, explanation of how these enhancements would improve the platform, estimated timeline and priority for implementing these enhancements.

 # BackEnd
-Description of the Back-end Architecture: StudyNotion uses a monolithic architecture, with the backend built using Node.js and Express.js, and MongoDB as the primary database.
+Description of the Back-end Architecture: UpSkill uses a monolithic architecture, with the backend built using Node.js and Express.js, and MongoDB as the primary database.

-Features and Functionalities of the Back-end: The back end of StudyNotion provides a range of features and functionalities, including:
+Features and Functionalities of the Back-end: The back end of UpSkill provides a range of features and functionalities, including:
 - User authentication and authorization: Students and instructors can sign up and log in to the platform using their email addresses and password.
 The platform also supports OTP (One-Time Password) verification and forgot password functionality for added security.
 - Course management: Instructors can create, read, update, and delete courses, as well as manage course content and media.
 Students can view and rate courses.
 - Payment Integration: Students will purchase and enrol on courses by completing the checkout flow that is followed by Razorpay integration for payment handling.